-In the beginning, the term “capsule wardrobe” was coined by Susie Faux, owner of the West End boutique “Wardrobe” in the 1970s, to refer to a handful of essential fashion items of clothing that would never go out of fashion, and could be worn for multiple seasons.
+In the beginning, the term “capsule wardrobe” was actually coined by Susie Faux, owner of the West End boutique “Wardrobe” in the 1970s.
+It referred to a handful of essential fashion items of clothing that would never go out of style, and could be worn for multiple seasons.
 The idea was to update this with accessories and seasonal pieces to provide something to wear for any occasion without buying many new items of clothing.

 Since then, several TV shows, including Trinny and Susannah’s ‘What Not to Wear’ and Gok’s Fashion Fix have highlighted how a capsule wardrobe is an especially important tool for those who are trying to save the environment, wardrobe space – and money!

 While Susie Faux suggests that a woman’s capsule wardrobe contain at least “2 pairs of trousers, a dress or a skirt, a jacket, a coat, a knit, two pairs of shoes and two bags”, we think a bit more may be needed for a full wardrobe.